subutai-io/documentation/user/pages/02.working-with-subutai/01.using-peeros/03.peeros-quick-install/02.other-hypervisors/docs.md

 <p> Between Libvirt's QEMU and KVM hypervisors with remote management capabilities, the Vagrant Subutai plugin currently supports only the local KVM hypervisor.

-:heavy_check_mark: Vagrant modifications can be made to create remote KVM-based virtual machines, but that is beyond the scope of this guide.
+!!!
+Vagrant modifications can be made to create remote KVM-based virtual machines, but that is beyond the scope of this guide.

 To install and use the provider (on Linux variants only):
 1. Install the KVM hypervisor on your local machine.